ebi-pf-team/interproscan-docs/docs/HowToInstall.rst

     Due to licensing ``MobiDB``, ``Phobius``, ``SignalP``, and ``DeepTMHMM`` member database analyses are deactivated in ``InterProScan``.
 To activate these analyses you will need to obtain the relevant licenses and files from the respective providers.
-Please see the `"Installing licsensed members" documentation <InstallingLicensedApps>`_ for more information.
+Please see the `"Installing licsensed members" documentation <InstallingLicensedApps.html>`_ for more information.

 [1] Setting up ``InterProScan`` and its dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~